mehaknarang15/Delinquency-Risk-Analysis/README.md

 # 📊 Delinquency-Risk-Analysis

-An interactive Power BI dashboard to analyze and visualize customer delinquency patterns using financial data.
+An interactive Power BI dashboard designed after performing EDA on 500+ customer accounts to analyze and visualize customer delinquency patterns using financial data.
 The project aims to identify high-risk customer segments and provide insights for improved credit risk management.

 ---